mutantrobbyk/hoc-mini/README.md

 ### Step 2

-- Inside the components folder, create the following file:
+- Inside the `./src/components` folder, create the following file:
   - SuperSecret.js
 - Because this component is "super secret", we only want authenticated users to see it.
 So we will use the `withAuthentication` HOC to add logic to our component.
 - import `React` and `withAuthentication`.
-- create a functional component called `SuperSecret` that renders the followng:
+- create a functional component called `SuperSecret` that accepts a `props` argument and renders the followng:
 ```jsx
 (
   <div style={{ margin: 20, border: '1px solid green'}}>